Hacker0x01/hacker101/index.md

 Hacker101 is structured as a set of video lessons -- some covering multiple topics, some covering a single one -- and can be consumed in two different ways.
 You can either watch them in the order produced as in a normal class ([§](#sessions) Sessions), or you can watch individual videos ([§](#vulnerabilities) Vulnerabilities).
 If you're new to security, we recommend the former; this provides a guided path through the content and covers more than just individual bugs.

-Additionally, there are coursework levels where you can hunt for bugs and experiment with exploitation in practice.
-As you work through the content, try out the coursework to see what you can find!
+Additionally, we have a [https://ctf.hacker101.com/](CTF (Capture The Flag)) where you can hunt for bugs and experiment with exploitation in practice.
+You can access that [https://ctf.hacker101.com/](here).

 Sessions
 --------